AutoViML/AutoViz/README.md

 2. **Handle large datasets**: AutoViz is designed to work with datasets of any size, intelligently sampling the data when necessary to ensure that the visualizations are generated quickly and efficiently, without compromising on the insights.

-3. **Accessibility**: AutoViz makes data visualization accessible to a broader audience, including non-experts and beginners in data analysis, by abstracting away the complexities of various plotting libraries.
+3. **Democratize Data Science**: AutoViz makes data visualization accessible to a broader audience, including non-experts and beginners in data analysis, by abstracting away the complexities of various plotting libraries.

-4. **Automate the visualization process**: AutoViz intelligently selects the appropriate visualizations for the given data, taking into account the data types and relationships among variables, which helps users quickly gain insights without having to manually decide which plots to create.
+4. **Automate EDA**: AutoViz now automatically analyzes and fixes Data Quality issues in your dataset.
+This will help users to quickly go from insights to action without having to manually analyze each variable.
+AutoViz uses the new `pandas-dq` library created by `autoviml` to perform data quality and cleaning.

 5. **Customization and interactivity**: AutoViz offers various options for customization, enabling users to tailor the generated visualizations to their specific needs and preferences.
 Moreover, with interactive chart formats like Bokeh, users can explore the data more dynamically.